 Though, that doesn’t mean you’ll want to.
 Toronto is home to The PATH, the largest continuous underground shopping mall in America.
 You can literally roam around its 1200 stores for weeks.
 The PATH’s inception is thanks partially to the extreme temperature variance in Toronto.

 It gets blistering in the summer and bone-chillingly cold in the winter, but if you walk along The PATH you can escape all of that.
 The temperature-controlled, pathway-lit connected tunnels include everything from gyms and doctors’ offices to grocery stores.
 There are over 125 entrances on street level, six of which are connected to subway stations.
-The Hockey Hall of Fame, Design Exchange, and the TD Centre Gallery of Inuit Art are all PATH-connected in the Financial District.
-Not to mention some of Toronto’s biggest attractions: the Air Canada Centre, Roy Thomson Hall, Toronto Eaton Centre, CN Tower and the Toronto Convention Centre.
+The Hockey Hall of Fame, Design Exchange, and the TD Centre Gallery of Inuit Art is all PATH-connected in the Financial District.
+Not to mention some of Toronto’s biggest attractions: the Air Canada Centre, Roy Thomson Hall, Toronto Eaton Centre, CN Tower, and the Toronto Convention Centre.

 Gravity Bends in Toronto